miaonaise/ABB-Summer-2017/SALOME/SALOME.md

 geompy.Export( geom, "/tmp/myBox.step", "STEP")
 ```
 It is currently exported in /tmp directory in the computer.
 I do not know how to modify export destination.

+## Further things to look into for transformerSALOME.py
+- I have not removed the shared face of the tank and the bushings from both parts.
+- **Modifying export destination** - the script currently exports the geometry into a tmp directory.
+Have not found out how to modify the destination of export.